skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 It will return, no matter how ill at ease \
 You may to yourself write a paper \
 About all the masquerades \
-Still it will all fade, like fate, like name \
+Hear the distant drum calling \
-In one look from across the room \
+From one hopeful look from across the room \
 The world revolves around such moments \

 I wiped my mouth from some suds \